We put lots of energy and enthusiasm into building our own tools. These are the projects we are very pleased to share with the community.

 An application, a Twitter bot and a browser extension that bites websites to taste their accessibility.

-An accessibility helper for keyboard navigation on the web.
+A focus trap helper for keyboard navigation on the web.

 Adding common PHP extensions to some of the official PHP Docker images.